 Dual-Capacity Building Framework for Family-School Partnerships

-Over 40 years of research links the various roles that families play in a child’s education—as supporters of learning and development, encouragers of grit and determination, models of lifelong learning, and advocates of proper programming and placements for their child—with indicators of student achievement including student grades, achievement test scores, lower drop-out rates, students’ sense of personal competence and efficacy for learning, and students’ beliefs about the importance of education.
+Over 40 years of research linking the various roles that families play in a child’s education—as supporters of learning and development, encouragers of grit and determination, models of lifelong learning, and advocates of proper programming and placements for their child—with indicators of student achievement including student grades, achievement test scores, lower drop-out rates, students’ sense of personal competence and efficacy for learning, and students’ beliefs about the importance of education.

 The Dual Capacity-Building Framework components include: